Hamid Sadighi Neiriz: Neiriz Kilim Collection

-Kilims became the main emphasis of Berlin based “Gallery Neiriz”, which was established together with Karin Pregley Hawkes und Robin Hawkes in Berlin on April 1, 1980, with Neiriz’ discoveries from his travels.
-Soon it advanced to one of the leading galleries of “Non-European Art”.
+Kilims became the main emphasis of Berlin based “Gallery Neiriz”, which was established together with Karin Pregley Hawkes und Robin Hawkes in Berlin on April 1, 1980, with Neiriz's discoveries from his travels.
+Soon it advanced to one of the leading galleries of Non-European Art.
 Although ancient nomadic weaving of the Near East remained the focus, over time African and Oceanic Tribal Art, Islamic and Buddhist Art, archaeological objects from China, Persia, and ancient America, Japanese woodblock prints and Chinese furniture were added.
-Neiriz' knowledge of kilims is not only based on ethnological studies.
+Neiriz's knowledge of kilims is not only based on ethnological studies.
 The experience that he gained during many travels plays an equally important role.
 In accompanying nomadic tribes on their migration from winter to summer quarters, he experienced their understanding of nature and the cosmos.
 In the 1998/99 weavings from the Neiriz Collection were shown in the exhibition “Das Bauhaus webt” (“Bauhaus Weaves”).
 Here, for the first time nomadic weaves were seen in direct comparison with Bauhaus products.
 An important inspirer of Bauhaus weaving, Paul Klee (1879–1940), was also interested in nomadic art and whose "feeling was subject to similar primal fears".